-The Student Support/ Services and Academic Department monitors and manages student attendance in order to maximise the opportunities of all students to learn.
+The Student Support/ Services and Academic Department monitors and manages student attendance in classroom and/or online learning in order to maximise the opportunities of all students to learn.

 The Student Support/Services Department will manage student attendance in accordance with the Student Attendance Procedures.
 This includes: